watarungurunnn/GSoC2022_submission/README.md

 https://github.com/LspongebobJH/DevoGraph/commit/eac3368a6d9d4e982b2583cd6a1b23bbcc641f3d

 ### 4. Fixed bugs of external modules.
 - Installed package from the pip could not used as written in README.md, so added instruction to install from the source.
-[PR](https://github.com/DevoLearn/devolearn/pull/73)
+[PR under review](https://github.com/DevoLearn/devolearn/pull/73)
 - Fixed wrong URL of the provided trained model.
-[PR](https://github.com/DevoLearn/devolearn/pull/67)
+[PR merged](https://github.com/DevoLearn/devolearn/pull/67)
+- Fixed regionprops of scikit-image to consider negative value very close to 0 to be 0.
+[Commit on Folk](https://github.com/scikit-image/scikit-image/commit/dede59c19817bceccf80de8eb59eb29db746e1c5)
+  - This change was needed to run the cell-tracking-gnn on 3D datasets.